-We've tested more than 50 mattresses, and these are our recommendations for the best mattresses-in-a-box.
-If you want to see more recommendations, check out the best cooling mattresses, best mattresses for side sleepers, and best mattresses for heavy people.
+We've tested more than 55 mattresses, and these are our recommendations for the best bed-in-a-box mattresses.
+If you want to see more recommendations, check out the best mattresses for side sleepers.
+For size-specific recommendations, see the best full-size and best twin mattresses.

 Want to learn more about how we operate?
 Check out our About Us page.

-It has excellent motion dissipation, so movement doesn't travel across the mattress and dissipates quickly, reducing the likelihood of waking you.
+It offers excellent motion dissipation, so movement doesn't travel across the mattress and dissipates quickly, reducing the likelihood of waking you.
 It's also amazingly cooling, so it can keep hot sleepers comfortable.
 However, its edge support is mediocre, so it's not a good option if you need sturdy sides for getting in and out of bed.
-The comfort layers are all made of lower-quality foam and may show signs of wear sooner than those in mattresses made with better-quality materials.
+It's also not the most durable mattress, since the comfort layers are made of lower-quality foam and may show signs of wear sooner than those in mattresses made with better-quality materials.

-This mattress offers even better motion isolation than the Tuft and Needle Mint, so you'll only feel the largest of your partner's movements, but its edge support is just alright, so you can't sleep too close to the sides without feeling like you might slip off.
+This mattress offers even better motion isolation than the Tuft and Needle, so you'll only feel the largest of your partner's movements.
 It's cooling enough for hot sleepers, transferring heat efficiently from the beginning to the end of the night.
-The good-quality foam layers make it a reasonably durable option, too, so it should resist sagging for longer than mattresses with lower-quality foam.
+The good-quality foam layers make it a reasonably durable option, so it should resist sagging and maintain its support and pressure relief performance for longer.
+However, its edge support is just alright, so you can't sleep too close to the sides without feeling like you might slip off.

 Notable Mentions